Junior transfer admissions

-Berkeley gives the highest priority for admission to California community college applicants who have completed all required core Berkeley preparation courses — including courses equivalent to Berkeley’s reading and composition courses — as outlined on ASSIST.
+Berkeley gives the highest priority for admission to California community college applicants who have completed all required preparation courses, as outlined on ASSIST.
 Lower priority is given to transfers from other UC campuses, other four-year institutions, international schools or non-California community colleges.

 Transfer admission eligibility